arthurs347/ai-task-manager-expo/README.md

-TODO:
+TODO (In order of priority):
-- Use react-native-pager-view for dayheader swiping
+1. Use react-native-pager-view for dayheader swiping
+2. Fix drag and drop for HabitItems on TimeSlots
+3. Fix any errors in the app, console, typescript, and update dependencies
+4. Secure application and API's, use chatGPT
+5. Add payment integration